molgenis/molgenis-app-biobank-explorer/README.md

   }
 ```

-to your index.html or freemarker template to start tracking your biobank explorer app.
+to your index.html or freemarker template to start tracking your Biobank Explorer app.

 ### Configuring Negotiator

-This version of the biobank explorer is
-compatible with the Negotiator API in MOLGENIS version 5.2.0
+This version of the biobank explorer is compatible with the Negotiator API in MOLGENIS version 7.0.0.

 ## Contributing
 There are 2 ways to test and develop in apps for MOLGENIS.